💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 There hasn't been enough research to determine if it's safe or effective.
 It is generally advised to err on the side of caution and avoid using this procedure until more definitive data is available.

-Massage might be used to treat Peyronie's illness.
-However, data supporting this as an effective technique of treating Peyronie's disease is equivocal.
+Massage might be used to treat Peyronie's disease.
+However, data supporting this as an effective technique for treating Peyronie's disease is equivocal.

 Incorrect penile massage can potentially cause more damage and aggravation of Peyronie's disease.
 Consult your doctor before considering massage as a therapy for Peyronie's disease.